American Civil Liberties Union: Trump administration

 Abdi Soltani, executive director of Northern California ACLU, speaks at a San Francisco protest of the U.S. immigration ban.

 Following Donald Trump's election as president on November 8, 2016, the ACLU responded on Twitter by saying: "Should President-elect Donald Trump attempt to implement his unconstitutional campaign promises, we'll see him in court."
 On January 27, 2017, President Trump signed an executive order indefinitely barring "Syrian refugees from entering the United States, suspended all refugee admissions for 120 days and blocked citizens of seven Muslim-majority countries, refugees or otherwise, from entering the United States for 90 days: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen".
 The ACLU responded by filing a lawsuit against the ban on behalf of Hameed Khalid Darweesh and Haider Sameer Abdulkhaleq Alshawi, who had been detained at JFK International Airport.
 On January 28, 2017, District Court Judge Ann Donnelly granted a temporary injunction against the immigration order, saying it was difficult to see any harm from allowing the newly arrived immigrants to remain in the country.
 In response to Trump's order, the ACLU raised more than $24 million from more than 350,000 individual online donations in two days.
 This amounted to six times what the ACLU normally receives in online donations in a year.
 Celebrities donating included Chris Sacca (who offered to match other people's donations and ultimately gave $150,000), Rosie O'Donnell, Judd Apatow, Sia, John Legend, and Adele.
-The number of members of the ACLU doubled in the time from the election to end of January to 1 million.
+The number of members of the ACLU doubled in the time from the election to end of January to one million.

 Grants and contributions increased from US$106 million reported by the 2016 year-end income statement to $274 million by the 2017 year-end statement.
 The segment's primary revenue source came from individual contributions in response to the Trump presidency's infringements on civil liberties.
 Besides filing more lawsuits than during previous presidential administrations, the ACLU has spent more money on advertisements and messaging as well, weighing in on elections and pressing political concerns.
 This increased public profile has drawn some accusations that the organization has become more politically partisan than in previous decades.
 In 2018, Harvard Law School professor Alan Dershowitz accused the ACLU of morphing from a "neutral defender of everyone’s civil liberties" into a "hyper-partisan, hard-left political advocacy group."

+In December 2025, the ACLU of Minnesota filed a lawsuit on behalf of six community members, alleging Immigration and Customs Enforcement agents violated the constitutional rights of U.S. citizens to "watch, document, and criticize ICE."

+During the 2026 midterm elections, the ACLU announced plans to spend $25 million on educational programs related to the elections and ballot measures, particularly in battleground states.
+The group also announced a $50 million effort to monitor election certification initiatives in key states.
+In 2026, the ACLU participated in more than 80 legal actions regarding elections, focusing on the issues of discrimination, gerrymandering, voter registration, and mail-in voting.